jaskirat2/Voice-Recorder/README.md

 ### An android application where users can record, access and play voice recordings.
 User interface is very responsive and it has in-built media player to play the recorded audio files

 ### This application saves the recordings in the internal storage of phone
-### 🔰User can access and play all the voice recordings within the app
+### 🔰User can access and play all voice recordings within the app
 ### 🔰Simple, responsive and cool User Interface
 ### 🔰In-built media player
 ### 🔰High quality audio recording